Clicky

 Poppies are toxic to dogs as they contain narcotic substances called opioids.
 The toxicity varies depending on the type of poppy.
 One of the most potent types is the opium poppy, and this is the variety that edible poppy seeds come from.

-While the seeds don’t contain a lot of opioids, they’re often contaminated during the harvesting process.
+While the seeds don’t contain a lot of opioids, they’re often contaminated during harvesting.
 For this reason, you should avoid feeding your dog anything containing poppy seeds.

 Opioid symptoms in dogs can vary greatly.
 But it only takes a small quantity for dogs to display symptoms ranging from temporary disorientation, to comas and death.